 Davidovich says most of the time an 1161 (4) is served when tenants are being unruly.
 Other instances that require an 1161 (4) include the illegal assignment or sublet of a lease, or waste.

-Davidovich says waste is virtually never used in the San Diego area since it means these tenants have done something to the property that has caused a permanent loss of value.
+Davidovich says waste is virtually never used in the San Diego area since it means these tenants have done something to the rental property that has caused a permanent loss of value.

 What About in the Case of Illegal Activity?

-However, as Davidovich explains, if a tenant is using drugs in your property but not selling them out of the property, it's questionable whether you can evict that person, because your property itself is not part of the illegal act.
+However, as Davidovich explains, if a renter is using drugs in your property but not selling them out of the property, it's questionable whether you can evict that person, because your rental property itself is not part of the illegal act.
 You can see how this can easily become a legal grey area.

 Another example would be if one of your tenants was caught cheating on their taxes.
 Davidovich explains that while this is against the law, for tenants to be served with an 1161 (4) notice, their violation has to be something that is particular to the premises.